 Except where noted, the stats in this piece were compiled with the help of self-professed “numbers geek,” and regular contributor to inthemoneypodcast.com, John Camardo.
-They were compiled from the last three fall meets (2017-2020).
+They were compiled from January 2018 through October 2020.

 Where possible, two stats we like to track are ROI (return on investment, looking at what happen if you wagered a dollar via the tote on every mount), and IV (Impact Value, how often connections win compared to have often they “should” win, as implied by the odds.
 When evaluating ROI, keep in mind that any number over £0.85 should be considered a positive result, in the sense that £0.15 is taken out of every wagering dollar via the tote pools.
 If you’re “beating the takeout,” you are doing very well.
 With Impact Values, a number of 1.0 means something happens exactly as much as it should, with negative numbers indicating they don’t happen as often as they should and positive values indicating just the opposite.

 Let’s start with Todd Pletcher, for all the success he’s had around Gulfstream and with dirt runners generally.
 He wins a whole lot.
 In a 454-runner sample, we’re looking at 28 percent winners.
 But on our advanced metrics he suffers.
 Well, he doesn’t suffer, but it becomes obvious the crowd does a great job estimating his horses’ chances – which makes sense a million training titles later.
 His IV is 1.0 and his ROI a gnarly £0.76.

 Chad Brown comes out worse on the GP dirt – again, this is no knock on him just a reflection of how bet his horses are.
 He’s sent out 75 with 21 percent winners, a 0.74 IV and an ROI of £0.70.